 Our Performance Bonus Plan, which was approved by our stockholders at our 2009 annual meeting, is designed to qualify payments as deductible "performance-based compensation" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
-In March 2011, our compensation committee determined that in order to maximize the corporate tax deductibility of certain executive compensation under Section 162(m), it is in the best interests of the company and its stockholders to maintain Mr. Lauer as the sole participant in the Performance Bonus Plan for fiscal year 2011.
+In March 2012, our compensation committee determined in order to maximize the corporate tax deductibility of certain executive compensation under Section 162(m) to maintain Mr. Lauer as the sole participant in the Performance Bonus Plan for fiscal year 2012.

-Under the Performance Bonus Plan, Mr. Lauer's maximum cash incentive bonus is determined based upon company performance.
-Company performance is measured by the achievement of specific, objectively determinable financial goals related to revenue, non-GAAP operating earnings and EBITDA.
-Achievement of these goals was measured including the effects of mergers and acquisitions closing in 2011 (if any) and excluding (i) extraordinary non-recurring items as described in Accounting Principles Board Opinion No. 30 and (ii) the effect of any changes in accounting principles affecting our reported results.
-Each of the goals represented one-third of Mr. Lauer's bonus opportunity under the Performance Bonus Plan, subject to our compensation committee's discretion to adjust payouts downward.
+Under the Performance Bonus Plan, Mr. Lauer's cash incentive bonus is determined based upon company performance.
+For fiscal year 2012, company performance was measured by the achievement of specific financial goals related to revenue, non-GAAP operating earnings and EBITDA.
+Achievement of these goals was measured including the effects of mergers and acquisitions closing in 2012 (if any) and excluding (i) extraordinary non-recurring items as described in Accounting Principles Board Opinion No. 30, and (ii) the effect of any changes in accounting principles affecting our reported results.
+The revenue goal, the non-GAAP operating earnings and EBITDA goals each represented one-third of Mr. Lauer's bonus opportunity under the Performance Bonus Plan, subject in each case to the compensation committee's discretion to adjust payouts downward.
+The maximum cash incentive bonus award opportunity for fiscal year 2012 for Mr. Lauer was 97.5% of his base salary, or \$633,750.
 The specific performance goals approved by the compensation committee were as follows:

-Metric Target Goal

-GAAP Annual Revenue \$ 138,082,500

-Non-GAAP Operating Earnings (GAAP except excludes stock-based compensation expense and amortization

-of acquired intangibles) \$ 21,945,000

-EBITDA (GAAP operating income except excludes depreciation, amortization and stock-based compensation
+Metric Target Goal GAAP Annual Revenue \$ 146,965,000 Non-GAAP Operating Earnings (GAAP operating earnings excluding stock-based compensation expense and amortization of acquired intangibles) \$ 20,995,000 EBITDA (GAAP operating income excluding depreciation, amortization and stock-based compensation expense) \$ 23,370,000

-expense) \$ 24,082,500

-In March 2012, our compensation committee considered and determined the 2011 fiscal year performance against the objectively determinable performance targets described above.
-The 2011 performance targets, weighted one-third apiece, and the company's 2011 actual achievement were as follows:
+In March 2013, our compensation committee considered and determined the 2012 fiscal year performance against the objectively determinable performance targets described above.
+The 2012 performance targets, weighted one-third apiece, and the company's 2012 actual achievement were as follows:

-Metric Target Goal Company Achievement Achievement Relative to Target GAAP Annual Revenue \$138,082,500 \$151,648,000 109% Non-GAAP Operating Earnings (GAAP except excludes stock-based compensation expense and amortization of acquired intangibles) \$ 21,945,000 22,379,000 102% EBITDA (GAAP operating income except excludes depreciation, amortization and stock-based compensation expense) \$ 24,082,500 24,737,000 102%
+Company Percentage of Achievement Relative to Metric Target Goal Achievement Target GAAP Annual Revenue \$146,965,000 \$155,473,000 105.8% Non-GAAP Operating Earnings (GAAP operating earnings excluding stock-based compensation expense and amortization of acquired intangibles) \$ 20,995,000 \$ 20,666,000 98.4% EBITDA (GAAP operating income excluding depreciation, amortization and stock- based compensation expense) \$ 23,370,000 \$ 23,077,000 98.7%